The ancient Hawaiians named each place purposefully.

 Plus, there is plenty of red tape and hoops to jump through when it comes to changing Official, Government Place Names.

-The good news is there is movement forward to return the old names to the rightful areas.
+The good news is there is movement forward to return the old names to their rightful areas.
 Progress is being made!
 One small victory is the restoration of the diacritical marks to the spelling of different types of signs across the state.

 Hawaiians were very creative and poetic in their use of language.
 They had beautiful names for many aspects of their life on the islands.
 In addition to naming places, they came up with meticulous and descriptive names for the winds and the rains, the phases of the moon, even the weather patterns, and the ocean’s temper!